 You might be searching for some fun Christmas traditions to start with your family or kids this year.
-I asked you all to share some of the unique family Christmas traditions and there were so many good ideas.
 Nothing brings more happiness than seeing our kids enjoying the holidays and creating beautiful Christmas memories.
 I’ve rounded up 25 holiday traditions that will make Christmas time extra magical for your family.
 I hope these Christmas ideas bring joy to everyone around!

 This post contains affiliated links, meaning, if you click through and make a purchase, I may make a commission.
 This is at no additional cost to you.
 Simply click images to shop directly!
 Scroll to the bottom of the page to shop items mentioned throughout the post.